zaid-shekhani/NMR_Chemical_Shift-Automation/README.md

    ```
    Chemical shift = 195.4494 - 132.5255 = 62.9239
    ```
-And for the second carbon:
+And for the second carbon:You can find the chemical shift results saved in the result.txt file in your working directory.
    ```
    Chemical shift = 195.4494 - 174.7759 = 20.6735
    ```